389ds/389ds.github.io/docs/389ds/development/buildingconsole.md

     $ cp ./src/com/netscape/management/client/console/versioninfo.properties\
      bin/com/netscape/management/client/console

-Launch Eclipse and setup the projects
+#### Launch Eclipse and setup the projects

+Setup the idm-console-framework project
 -   Create a project for "idm-console-framework":  File -> New -> Java Project
 -   Set the project name, and do NOT use the default location.
 Instead set the location to the top of your git repositiory for for the idm-console-framework:  $HOME/source/idm-console-framework/
 -   Click "Next"